 Who should not get the vaccine?

-Only individuals who have had an anaphylactic reaction after receiving the first dose of a COVID vaccine.
+Individuals with a severe allergic reaction (anaphylaxis) to any vaccine or injectable (intramuscular or intravenous) medication should consult a health care provider to access risk before getting the COVID-19 vaccine.
 Some individuals with anaphylaxis to certain injectable medications and ingredients like polyethylene glycol may want to consult their health care provider about where and when to receive their vaccination.

 Can we stop wearing masks once we have been vaccinated?

 No. Not everyone will be vaccinated and we must wear masks to protect vulnerable individuals at this time.
 The risk for SARS-CoV-2 infection in fully vaccinated people cannot be completely eliminated as long as there is continued community transmission of the virus.
 Infections with the Delta variant in vaccinated persons potentially have reduced transmissibility than infections in unvaccinated persons, although additional studies are needed.

 Yes, the vaccine has been shown to be safe for people with environmental, food, insect and even latex allergies, as well as those allergic to any medications given by mouth.
 As an additional precaution everyone who receives the vaccine, regardless of allergy history, is monitored for symptoms for 15 minutes post-vaccination.

 Special considerations are made for anyone with a history of vaccine allergy OR allergy to any medications that were injected into the body.
 Please consult your health care provider if you have any concerns.

 What if I am sick with COVID-19 or another acute respiratory illness during the time period offered?